wso2/docs-ei/en/streaming-integrator/docs/examples/integrating-stores.md

         insert into PurchasesTable;
         ```

-        Then start it by clickinhg the play icon for it in the top panel.
+        Then start it by clicking the play icon for it in the top panel.

     2. Click the **Event Simulator** icon to open the event simulator.